sejalkailashyadav/Center-documentation/23_2_2026_discussion.md

 * A folder-wise or tagging section is required to group and segregate reports month-wise.

 ---
+# ACCOUNTING (ACCB) MODULE

+- Export PDF data to CSV.
+- Directly upload into each report.
+- Automatic counting functionality is required.

+---

 # Cneter

 * Add delete options in edit doc section